rdegges/django-twilio/docs/contribute.rst

 * Optional `log` keyword argument for the :func:`django_twilio.decorators.twilio_view` decorator.
 This will force django-twilio to log all requests from twilio to the database.
-* Blacklist capabilities and related admin panel hooks.
-The blacklist functionality will allow admins to blacklist certain numbers that may be abusing services (people who place repeated calls, etc.).